xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REPORT.GET**(**type\_num**, report\_name)

-Type\_num    is a number from 1 to 3 specifying the type of information to return, as shown in the following table.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying the
+type of information to return, as shown in the following table.

 <table>
 <tbody>